Neuropathic Pain

 Nerve decompression surgery may be advised to ease pain.
 Other procedures that may be done are:

-- Nerve stimulators—A device is attached to the nerve and delivers electrical signals to control pain.
+• Nerve stimulators—a device is attached to the nerve to deliver electrical signals to control pain

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.